angeal185/stylus-font-awesome/README.md

 Build variables can be edited via the ./includes/variables.styl file.

-Simply edit as you see fit, comment out or remove unwanted includes in `bootstrap.styl` file then compile.
+Simply edit as you see fit, then compile.

 compile